 As the nature of the firm changes, so too does the nature of the job.

-Recall that as recently as 1900, the US was predominantly an agrarian society and ~50% of the workforce was self-employed.
-(3) The Industrial Revolution codified the idea of having masses of individuals working on problems with strict schedules, times to show up, and hierarchies & bosses.
+Recall that as recently as 1900, the US was predominantly an agrarian society with the vast majority of the population working in agriculture and ~50% of the workforce being self-employed.
+(3) The Industrial Revolution codified the idea of having masses of individuals working on problems with strict schedules, times to show up, and rigid hierarchies.
 Again, jobs required a unity of time and space.
+Today, less than 2% of US workers are focused on agriculture.
+While many of these jobs were rendered obsolete, vast more opportunities were unlocked by the very innovation that rendered those jobs obsolete; this historically is the cycle of innovation and technology.

 The pendulum is beginning to swing back the other way.
 With the proliferation of information technology (lower costs to connect, communicate, cooperate, coordinate), a new kind of work - one that values autonomy and output over time and input - is here.
 The narrowing scope of firm core competency coincides with a transition from individual jobs to tasks.
 Tasks are, by definition, more narrow in scope than the jobs they were encompassed by.